 Composite is easily the most resilient material for exterior shutters.
 Manufactured from pressed small wood particles and marine grade resins, composite shutters can endure the most frigid winters, rainiest monsoon seasons, or sunniest desert.
 Composite shutters require less maintenance because there is no expansion and contraction when weather conditions change.

 Pine shutters have the benefit of real wood grain, and are expected to give several years of service.
 Pine can be the best material for exterior shutters for the application if the climate is relatively mild with minimal temperature fluctuations.
-However, Pine is a soft wood that expands and contracts more than other woods with season changes, making them more susceptible to water damage.
+However, Pine is a soft wood that expands and contracts more than other woods.
+With each passing season, the internal movement makes them more susceptible to water damage.

-Cedar wood shutters have a slightly longer predictable life than Redwood.
-Western Red Cedar is the most common material for construction of exterior shutters because of its resistance to both insects and decay.
+Cedar shutters have a slightly longer predictable life than most woods used for building shutters.
+Cedar is the most common material for construction of exterior shutters because of its resistance to both insects and decay.
 It is a straight wood that finishes very well and can withstand harsh outdoor conditions well.
 Cedar has a great reputation for use on all sorts of outdoor projects – decks, railings, patio furniture, pergolas.
-Because of these features, Cedar is the most common material for building exterior shutters in the industry.
+Because of these features, Cedar shutters are some of the most dependable accessory a homeowner can install.

 Exterior shutters, regardless of material, require regular inspection (we suggest once a year) for cracking or peeling paint which will lead to a shortened life.